deeplearning4j/deeplearning4j/buildinglocally.md

 mvn clean install -DskipTests -Dmaven.javadoc.skip=true
 # or cross-build across Scala versions
 # ./buildmultiplescalaversions.sh clean install -DskipTests -Dmaven.javadoc.skip=true
+## If you skipped CUDA you may need to add
+## -pl '!:deeplearning4j-cuda-8.0'
+## to the mvn clean install command to prevent the build from looking for cuda libs
 cd ..
 ```